TABLE OF CONTENTS

 Email: OCR.Denver@ed.go

-Congratulations and welcome to MTECH!
-We want every student to have the best experience possible while getting the best training available.
+At MTECH, we want every student to have the best experience possible while getting the finest training available.
 We want to help you become familiar with campus resources, and connect you with other students, faculty, and campus personnel.

 Student Services